mvdwetering/ynca/docs/PRACTICALITIES.md

 ## Zone A/B receivers

+(this section is compiled from findings in https://github.com/mvdwetering/yamaha_ynca/issues/320)

 There are receivers that have zones indicated as "A/B".
 These are different from the usual MAIN, ZONE2, ZONE3 and ZONE4 subunits.

-There seem to be 2 variations of it.
+There seem to be 2 variations.

 ### Speakersets